Table of Contents

 Building a successful ad-supported video business requires operators to consider operational costs, such as ad serving, SSAI, commissions to supply side platforms (SSPs) and CDN costs.
 These are all equally important in terms of managing operational costs.
 Your advertising inventory sell-thru rate and CPMs (cost per thousand) will determine if you have a successful business, but operational expense needs to be minimized to have a good ROI.
 And of course CDN charges are typically the largest expense.

-Three components of generating ad revenue
+3 components of generating ad revenue for AVOD OTT

 The three components of ad revenue include impressions available to sell, CPM rates and sell through rates.
 The basis for generating revenue from video ads starts with total ad impressions you generate through marketing, social sharing and watch time.